 Manitowoc County WIC Program encourages and supports breastfeeding as the best way to feed your baby, with significant benefits for infants and mothers.

-Laura is our breastfeeding Coordinator.
-Laura and Juli are both certified as Breastfeeding Specialists.
-Terri is an International Board Certified Lactation Consultant.
-Norma is our Spanish translator and assists with Hispanic participants.
-All four women are Mom’s who have breastfed and want to help other moms succeed in nursing their babies.
-They will provide you with information and encouragement, answer your questions, and tell you what you can expect in the first days and weeks after you have your baby.
+Terri is our breastfeeding Coordinator who is an International Board Certified Lactation Consultant.
+Terri is a Mom who has breastfed and wants to help other moms succeed in nursing their babies.
+She will provide you with information and encouragement, answer your questions, and give you examples of what to expect in the first days and weeks after you have your baby.

 What are the benefits of breastfeeding?